 What are Dental Covers or Crowns?

-Dental crowns are structures made of different materials that completely replace the upper part of a tooth or molar that has been seriously affected.
+They are structures that are made of different materials that completely replace the upper part of a tooth or molar that has been seriously affected to strengthen it, protect it and improve its aesthetic appearance.

-The materials from which it is made are increasingly similar to natural tooth enamel, mainly in terms of hardness.
+The materials from which it is made are increasingly similar to the natural enamel of teeth, mainly in terms of hardness.

 Applications of Dental Crowns